Domestic dispute ends in lengthy standoff, officer shot

 When officers entered the unit, authorities say they were met with gunfire and an officer was shot in the leg.
 It’s not clear if any officers returned fire.

 Meanwhile, other officers were able to escape the unit with the woman, and the standoff soon ensued.
 It ended around 5 a.m.
-Tuesday when Park was taken into custody,
+Tuesday when Andrew Park was taken into custody,

 The wounded officer was treated at a hospital, and his injuries are not considered life-threatening.
 The woman suffered minor injuries, but it wasn’t clear if Park was hurt.
 It’s not known if he’s retained an attorney.